 A santa show, a panto and plenty of chocolate.
 What a way to kick off the Christmas festivities this year!
 Cadbury’s World invited the children and me to come and see how they are making Christmas magical with their Christmas celebration weekends at Cadbury’s World.
 This weekend saw the launch of their festive offerings and we were pretty much first in the queue to experience the fun first hand.
 A Christmas tree sparkles in the entrance to let us know that they are truly in the Christmas spirit from now until the big day.
 Read our Cadbury’s World Christmas Review as you start planning your festivities.

 I really liked this new show and it certainly beats long queues to see the man himself which has happened at many an attraction in the past.
 This way there are no long queues and children (and parents) don’t get bored and fractious waiting.
 Every child got a present from Santa on the way out – you can see Erin showing her’s.
 The older two passed on the teddies but were offered a stationery set including Cadbury pencils which they did gratefully accept.
 After all no Christmas trips are complete without a visit to Santa!

-After our visit the children were able to run and play on the amazing outside playground.
+After our Santa visit the children were able to run and play on the amazing outside playground.
 Complete with slides, cargo nets and a climbing frame this is a great park where parents can then sit and have a cup of tea and warm up if it is cold.
-The outside area has plenty of seating and outside drinks huts, where you can purchase snacks of all sorts.
+The outside area has plenty of seating and an outside drinks huts, where you can purchase snacks of all sorts.
 You are able to bring your own snacks from home or purchase them (this frugal mum likes packing a sandwich).

 Along with the other bloggers we then headed into the Panto, which this year is Sleeping Beauty.
 We all giggled and got involved with the short story and thoroughly enjoyed the seasonal panto.
 Silly Billy was excellent in his role and had all the usual audience participation.
 As a special treat after the show were we able to meet the cast and have a quick photo shoot.

-After the Christmas festivities, which are all included in the ticket price, we were then left to carry on with the Cadbury tour at our own leisure.
+After the Cadbury’s World Christmas festivities, which are all included in the ticket price, we were then left to carry on with the Cadbury tour at our own leisure.
 The tour is always interesting and whilst the children enjoy the interactive zones and the watching how chocolate is made I am still fascinated with the social history of the area and the Cadbury Family themselves who were way ahead of their time in terms of how they treated their workforce and also their social attitudes.

 As you go through the tour chocolate is handed out and every person got three standard bars of chocolate, one big bar and of course the melted chocolate with toppings of your sweet choice.
 Again all included in the ticket price.
 During the tour there is also the little ride which takes you on a magical journey through the lands.